avecnavadita/QBASIC/README.md

 END SELECT

+## End Statement

+It is used at the end of the QBASIC program to terminate it.

+Syntax : End

 ### GOTO statement

 The `GOTO` statement branches to a specific line number or to the specified label (or bookmark).